 In her role as President of Marriott International, she was responsible for developing and executing all aspects of the company’s global consumer strategy, including brand, operations, marketing, sales, revenue management, customer engagement, technology, emerging businesses, and loyalty strategies.
 She began her career at Marriott in 1997 as a financial analyst.

 Stephanie has been recognized for her industry leadership.
+She was named as one of Fortune's 100 Most Powerful Women in Business of 2023.
 She was named to the Forbes CEO Next 2021 list of up-and-coming leaders set to revolutionize American business.
 She was honored by Brand Innovators as one of 2018’s Top 100 Women in Brand Marketing.
 In 2019, she joined Fast Company’s Impact Council and was profiled as one of CNN’s 2019 Risk Takers.
 In 2021, she joined the Fortune CEO Initiative, a forum of global corporate leaders committed to addressing major social problems as part of their core business strategies.
 She has been a speaker at the World Economic Forum and is a sought-after conference panelist at global industry events.

 Stephanie is a graduate of the College of the Holy Cross with a degree in political science, holds an MBA from William & Mary, and has completed additional graduate studies at the Norwegian School of Economics and Business Development.
-She serves on the Board of Directors for The Home Depot Inc., the world’s largest home improvement retailer, and sits on the Board of Trustees for the College of the Holy Cross; The Economic Club of Washington, D.C.; and, as an Advisory Board member of both Fair Chance and the Teach the World Foundation.
+She serves on the Board of Directors for The Home Depot Inc., the world’s largest home improvement retailer, sits on the Board of Trustees for the College of the Holy Cross, she is also on the Board of The Economic Club of Washington, D.C., and is an Advisory Board member of both Fair Chance and the Teach the World Foundation.
 Stephanie is passionate about fitness and wellness, and resides in the Washington, D.C. area with her husband and two children.

 Mr. Plank became Under Armour’s Executive Chair and Brand Chief in January 2020, after serving as Chief Executive Officer and Chair of the Board of Directors from 1996 to 2019, and President from 1996 to July 2008 and August 2010 to July 2017.
 Founded in 1996 out of frustration that cotton T-shirts were unable to keep him dry and comfortable while playing football at the University of Maryland, Mr. Plank designed and created a new apparel innovation that efficiently wicked sweat to optimize athletic performance.
 Nearly a quarter of a century later and Under Armour has grown into one of the world’s leading developer, marketer, and distributor of branded performance apparel, footwear and accessories.
 Mr. Plank also serves on the Board of Directors of the National Football Foundation and College Hall of Fame, Inc., and is a member of the Board of Trustees of the University of Maryland College Park Foundation.